openzipkin-contrib/zipkin-otel/module/README.md

-This is a module that can be added to a [Zipkin Server](https://github.com/openzipkin/zipkin/tree/master/zipkin-server) deployment to receive Spans to OpenTelemetry's OLTP/GRPC and OLTP/HTTP protocols.
+This is a module that can be added to a [Zipkin Server](https://github.com/openzipkin/zipkin/tree/master/zipkin-server) deployment to receive Spans to OpenTelemetry's OLTP/HTTP protocols.

 ## Experimental